Namaste.

 Again,

-Downward facing dog.
+Downward facing dog,

 Strong arms and legs.

-Put the sun in every part of your body.
+In every part of your body.

-And inhale.
+And inhale,

 Knees come down.

-Shade the side waist with your elbows as you come all the way down into chin,
+And exhale shave the sideways with your elbows as you come all the way down and you chin chest knees and then inhale As you come forward into cobra,

 Peel your spine off.